ehrenholgersson/OOP-TAFE-Git-Assesment/Part3/Part3.md

 6. Make changes/fixes to code
 7. Test changes before commit
 8. Add/Commit changes with clear comments
-9. One team member responsible for merging updates to staging to chck for merge conflicts and perform other testing before merging into main branch.
+9. One team member responsible for merging updates to staging to check for merge conflicts and perform other testing before merging into main branch.